Tuesday Jul 28, 2020

 The researchers then took blood samples to evaluate the levels of kidney function markers (i.e., alanine aminotransferase (ALT), blood urea nitrogen and creatinine), oxidative stress markers (i.e., superoxide dismutase (SOD) and malondialdehyde (MDA)) and pro-inflammatory molecules (i.e., interleukin-1B (IL-1B), IL-6 and TNF-a).

-The researchers found that the extract plus?I/R group had lower creatinine, ALT, MDA, IL-1B, IL-6 and TNF-levels than the I/R group.
+The researchers found that the extract plus?I/R group had lower creatinine, ALT, MDA, IL-1B, IL-6 and TNF-a levels than the I/R group.
 On the other hand, the extract plus?I/R group had higher levels of SOD, an antioxidant enzyme, than the sham group.
 These findings suggest that the Mexican walnut bark extract can not only reduce kidney injury but also improve blood antioxidant levels.

 In addition, compared with the sham group, the researchers observed no biochemical or histological damage in the rats treated with the extract.
 The rats in the extract?plus?I/R group also had less histological damage than the rats in the I/R group.
 (Related: Black cumin prevents kidney damage.)